Meta-reinforcement learning with minimum attention: Introduction

-This is indeed significant in its connection to safe RL and few shots of meta-learning.
+In this paper, we apply minimum attention to the reward of reinforcement learning and investigate its connection to stabilization and meta-learning.
+The primary motivation is that minimum attention is a generative formalism of transition between feedforward and feedback controls while getting close to the target goals gradually in state and time \citep{lee2022}.
+We conjecture this to be associated with the adaptation to a new environment in the sense of meta-learning.
+Overall, the specific nature of the contributions is empirical in the following: \begin{itemize} \item Minimum attention has a significant improvement in total rewards. \item Minimum attention has a significant reduction in variance, implying the functionality of stabilization. \item Minimum attention has an enhancement of improved total reward in meta-testing. \end{itemize} We emphasize that the contribution of this paper is not a new model-based RL architecture.
+Instead, we investigate minimum attention as a control-theoretic regularization framework that can be incorporated into existing reinforcement learning and model-based learning pipelines.
+This framing is important because the central question is whether regularizing control variation in state and time can improve learning stability, adaptation, and energy efficiency without sacrificing task reward.
 Most learning processes are through experiences, and their functionality is tested with new tasks.
 Deep reinforcement learning (RL) has been successful in showing competence in learning controls for complex systems \citep{mnih2015}.
 Many of the algorithms are model-free and take the learning process purely by observing state transitions without explicit knowledge of internal system dynamics.
 As a consequence, most of those algorithms require a large number of sampling and immense learning time to come to a converging stage.
 Model-based RL shows a promising efficiency in sampling in comparison to model-free RL, but in many cases, the converging return is lower than the asymptotic performance of model-free RL due to model bias.
 Consequently, the main challenges are how to tolerate the inherent model-bias, and how the learned models and control are flexible to diverse tasks in the presence of uncertainties.
 Here, in our scope of consideration, two major uncertainties are attributed to 1) the model is not \emph{a priori} known, and evolves in the model learning process, i.e., model-bias and 2) the model has intrinsic stochasticity or in the interaction with the environment.
 Model-ensemble approach with a number of models learned together shows a potential to overcome part of the issues \citep{clavera2018, kurutach2018}.
 In the paradigm of ``learning to learn", meta-learning pursues adaptation of learning with few shots confronting new tasks \citep{finn2017}, showing a promising learning performance coupled to a model-ensemble approach \citep{clavera2018}.
 In our strategy to handle the uncertainty of model learning, we also incorporate an ensemble of model systems in the course of model learning \citep{kurutach2018}, utilizing data collected from the real environment.